Bicycle maintenance Course

 Duration: 6 weeks.
-See bottom of this page for course dates
+See ‘Upcoming events‘ for course dates

 Take the mystery out of your bicycle.
 We’ll take you from one end of your bike to the other, pulling everything apart, servicing it, and putting it back together.
 You’ll do this work under our guidance, ideally on your own bike, and at the end of it, you’ll have a bike that works much better than it did when you started, and you’ll know how to keep it that way.

 Bicycles are simple mechanical devices, designed to get you efficiently from A to B. The shape of a bike hasn’t changed much in 100 years, but the way they are put together has: modern bikes are much easier to work on than they used to be.We will cover all kinds of bikes, including road bikes, mountain bikes, retro bikes and fixies.
 We’ll show you how all the different systems work, and why some bikes are better than others.